Updated: October 27, 2025

 Verify your classification codes

-Ensure your employees are classified correctly.
-A tech company with one part-time maintenance worker shouldn't have all employees coded as maintenance staff, which can double or triple its base rate.
+Ensure you classify your employees correctly.
+A tech company with one part-time maintenance worker shouldn't have all employees coded as maintenance staff, which doubles or triples your base rate.

 3. 3